 Will is a native of Seneca, and graduated with honors from the broadcast program at Tri-County Technical College.
 Will is a big fan of country music, NASCAR, and the Clemson Tigers.
 He can be heard delivering local news, and hosting the Sunday mid-day report on WGOG.

 Doug Stephens began working for WGOG on January 22, 1992.
 Doug is the son of Marvin Lee Stephens and the late Betty Lou Watson Stephens of Westminster.
-He holds degrees in Broadcasting, Computer Programming, Electronics Engineering, Accounting, and currently is pursing Bachelors degrees in both Accounting and Forensic Accounting.
-Doug says his goal is to attain his Masters Degree in either Business Administration or Accounting.
+He holds degrees in Broadcasting, Computer Programming, Electronics Engineering, and Accounting.

 The cartoon of Doug was done at Busch Gardens in Tampa Florida.
-Doug says he would love to retire in Florida… someday.
+Doug says he would love to retire in Florida… someday… (with Daisy of course).